prayreh153/WHSTechNotes/journal.md

 # September 12, 2024
 Journal Prompt:
-The instructions on setting up the journals were pretty clear.
-I personally didn't encounter any challenges.
+The instructions were clear and I personally didn't encounter any challenges.